Darci Lynne: Little Big Shots and America's Got Talent

 In March 2016, Lynne made an appearance on Little Big Shots, singing "I Want to Be a Cowboy's Sweetheart" with her puppet Katie, a cowgirl.
 In July 2016, she became the first child ventriloquist to perform at an evening show in the 40-year history of the Vent Haven ConVENTion, where she fronted for ventriloquists Kevin Johnson and Todd Oliver.
 In March 2017, she appeared on the British version of Little Big Shots, again performing "I Want to Be a Cowboy's Sweetheart" with Katie.

 Lynne competed in the twelfth season of America's Got Talent in mid-2017.
 During the first episode, which was broadcast on May 30, Lynne and her puppet Petunia performed "Summertime" from Porgy and Bess.
 Judge Mel B praised the act and pressed her Golden Buzzer, allowing Lynne to bypass the judge cuts and go directly to the quarterfinals.
 The video of the act became the most viewed in the show's history within 30 hours of its release and later placed fourth on YouTube's list of top 10 trending videos of 2017.

 For Lynne's first live presentation after her Golden Buzzer performance, she performed "Who's Lovin' You" with her mouse puppet Oscar.
 She sang "(You Make Me Feel Like) A Natural Woman" in the semifinals with puppet Edna Doorknocker.

 In her final round of competition, Lynne performed "With a Little Help from My Friends" with Petunia and Oscar.
 Judge Simon Cowell predicted: "I think you're going to win."
 During the finale in episode 22, Lynne sang "Anything You Can Do" with season two winner Terry Fator.
 After she was announced the winner, NBC said that she had received the most votes out of any finale performance in the show's history.

-With the win, Lynne received the $1 million prize and a headline gig at Planet Hollywood Las Vegas.
-Originally set for November 3 and 4, two additional shows were added on November 2 and 5, after the first two dates sold out.
-The Las Vegas shows also featured Angelica Hale, Preacher Lawson, and Light Balance.